RENCI-NRIG/X-CITE/theme3/DC200/computing-with-ci-ecosystem.md

 - ACCESS
 - PATh / OSG

-## Overview of CHESS operational workflow
+## Overview of CHESS Operational Workflow

 Below is a high level overview of an overall chess operational workflow from the time a researcher puts in a proposal to use a beamline at CHESS to data collection from